Faye Dunaway: Personal life

 Dunaway dated her Doc co-star Harris Yulin from 1970 to 1972, after which she was briefly involved with producer Andrew Braunsberg.
 In 1974, she married Peter Wolf, the lead singer of the rock group The J. Geils Band.
 Their career commitments caused frequent separations, and the two divorced in 1979.
 She met her second husband, British photographer Terry O'Neill, when he was assigned by People magazine to take pictures of Peter Wolf and her in 1977.
 They married in 1982, and Dunaway credited O'Neill with being "the one person responsible for helping me grow up to womanhood and a healthy sense of myself".
 Their child, Liam Dunaway O'Neill, was born in 1980.
 In 2003, despite Dunaway's earlier indications that she had given birth to Liam, Terry O'Neill revealed that their son was adopted.

 After her divorce from O'Neill in 1987, Dunaway was linked to author Frederick Forsyth.
-She then had a three-year relationship with Warren Lieberfarb, Home Video president of Warner Bros., before going on to date Hook Herrera, a blues harpist with the band Hook and the Hitchhikers.
+She then had a three-year relationship with Warren Lieberfarb, Home Video president of Warner Bros., before going on to date Steve "Hook" Herrera, a blues harmonica player with the band 'Hook and the Hitchhikers'.
 Her most recent publicized romantic attachment was with French TV host Bernard Montiel in the mid-1990s.
 In a rare interview for Harper's Bazaar in 2016, Dunaway said she felt that "it's important to have a partner, probably," but she described herself as "a loner" and added, "I kind of like to be alone and do my work and, you know, be focused on my own things."

 Dunaway is a devout Catholic, and she has said that she regularly attends morning Mass.
 She converted to Catholicism in 1996; until then, she had been a lifelong Protestant.